- Bachelor of Arts

-Please send your completed essays as email attachments (.doc, .docx, .pdf, or .rtf) to: email@example.com, with the following in the email subject line: first and last name and MBA Program.
-Please use the following format guidelines for both essays: 12-point font, double-spaced, 1″ margins, top right header: first and last name, “MBA”, and essay number.
+Please answer two of the three questions below in 300 words or less.
+Use the following format guidelines for both essays: 12-point font, double-spaced, 1″ margins, top right header: first and last name, “MBA”, and essay number.

 - Admission application (including application fee or fee waiver)

 - Unofficial or official transcripts indicating Bachelor’s degree conferral from a regionally accredited college or university

 Upon recommendation from Admissions Committee an applicant is scheduled for an interview with a member(s) of the Admissions Committee.
 Interviews are generally less than one hour and are held on campus or via Skype.

 Upon recommendation from the Admissions Committee, applicant is notified via email (only) of an offer of admission.

 The program does not require that applicants submit GRE or GMAT or scores.